BBC journalists' social media use 'cause for concern' says DG as new rules to come into force - Press Gazette

 He added: “When you join the BBC you leave your party politics at the door.”

-The BBC’s complaints unit recently found a tweet by Europe editor Katya Adler and an opening on-air monologue by Newsnight presenter Emily Maitlis to have breached its impartiality rules.
+The BBC’s complaints unit recently found a tweet by Europe editor Katya Adler and an opening on-air monologue by Newsnight presenter Emily Maitlis breached its impartiality rules.

 Picture: Reuters/Kacper Pempel/Illustration/File Photo